-Legal Implications: (Authorised by the Borough Solicitor) This decision provides the governance required to (1) progress the fit out works at Ashton Old Baths, and (2) enter into the management agreement with Oxford Innovation.
+Legal Implications: This decision provides the governance required to (1) progress (Authorised by the Borough the fit out works at Ashton Old Baths, and (2) enter into the Solicitor) management agreement with Oxford Innovation.
 Members need to be clear that the Council takes all the risk in relation to this agreement, and that Oxford Innovation will be operating effectively as the Council's agents throughout the contract.
-Close contract management will be required to ensure financial spend is kept under control and value for money achieved for the Council.
+Close contract management will be required to ensure financial spend is kept under control and value for money achieved for the Council. •